kj4ezj/is/README.md

 1. String primitives - `''`, `""`, ``` `` ```, `String()`, and `String('')`
 1. String objects - `new String()`

-These are fundamentally two different _types_, even though JavaScript _pretends_ not to have types.
+These are two different _types_, even though JavaScript _pretends_ not to have types.
 String primitives are fundamentally immutable literals of type `string`, while string objects are fundamentally type `Object` of class `String`.

 > [!TIP]
 > JavaScript hides this from you using [autoboxing](https://medium.com/weekly-webtips/autoboxing-in-javascript-a368b42d8969).
 When you access a property or method on a string primitive, JavaScript temporarily converts (or "boxes") the string primitive into a `String` object.
 This allows the string primitive to access the properties and methods available on `String.prototype`.
 Once the property or method is accessed, the temporary `String` object is discarded, and the original string primitive remains unchanged.